-A specific nomenclature system was used to appoint the mixtures.
+A specific nomenclature system was used to record the mixtures.
 First a capital letter to indicate the type of NA: schist (S) or calcite (C), secondly a number referring to the RA % (0, 20, 40, 60%).
 Thus, for example S-20 indicates a mixture that uses schist as NA and contains 20% RA.

 All mixtures were designed with the Marshall Method.
-This test was performed according to the Spanish NLT-159 standard (19).
+This test was performed according to the Spanish NLT-159 standard (Ministerio de Obras Públicas y Transportes, 1992).
 Five series of cylindrical samples compacted with 75 blows per side were made with different asphalt percentages.
-The average value of the following parameters was calculated for each percentage of asphalt: Voids in Mineral Aggregate, VMA (%); Air Voids in Compacted Mixture Va (%); Voids Filled with Asphalt VFA (%); Flow Value, F (mm); Stability, S (kN); and Unit Weight, UW (g/cm3).
+The average value of the following parameters was calculated for each percentage of asphalt: Voids in Mineral Aggregate, VMA (%); Air Voids in Compacted Mixture Va (%); Voids Filled with Asphalt VFA (%); Flow Value, F (mm); Stability, S (kN); and Unit Weight, UW (g/cm).

 Next, eight series consisting of six specimens each were designed in order to carry out the Indirect Stripping Tensile Test (ISTT).
-The specimens were produced with the optimum asphalt content (B_o) selected from the Marshall test.
+The specimens were produced with the optimum asphalt content (Bo) selected from the Marshall test.
 The specimens were compacted with 50 blows per side using the Marshall test molds and compactor.
 The trial temperature of the specimens was 15° C. The ISTT was used to measure the loss of cohesion produced by saturation and water acting on the HMA.
-In this case, the test was conducted in compliance with the European standard EN-12697-12 (20).
-The ISTT provides a ratio of the average Stress of a conditioned set of three specimens submerged in water at 40°C during three days to the average Stress of an unconditioned set of three specimens maintained in air at 20°C during three days (Equation 1).
+In this case, the test was conducted in compliance with the European standard EN-12697-12 (Asociación Española de Normalización y Certificación, 2004).
+The ISTT provides a ratio of the average Stress of a conditioned set of three specimens submerged in water at 40°C for three days to the average Stress of an unconditioned set of three specimens maintained in air at 20°C for three days (Equation 1).
 Since the test is an indirect tensile test, the ratio is called a Tensile Stress Ratio (TSR), and it is expressed as a percentage.

-$$TSR = \frac{ITS{w}}{ITS{D}} \times 100$$ [1]
+$$TSR = \frac{ITS{w}}{ITS{D}} \times 100 \qquad [1]$$

-Where TSR = Tensile Stress Ratio (%), ITS_w = average wet Indirect Tensile Stress (MPa), ITS_D = average dry Indirect Tensile Stress (MPa.).
+Where TSR = Tensile Stress Ratio (%), $ITS_w =$ average wet Indirect Tensile Stress (MPa), $ITS_D =$ average dry Indirect Tensile Stress (MPa.).
 In the HMA base courses in Spain, the TSR values must be over 80%.

-ANOVA Analysis
+2.3 ANOVA Analysis

-The use of analysis of variance (ANOVA) models provides the researcher with a statistical based technique capable of producing meaningful models on the importance of the factors studied in an experiment.
+The use of Analysis of Variance (ANOVA) models provides the researcher with a statistical based technique capable of producing meaningful models of the importance of the factors studied in an experiment.
 A three-way ANOVA analysis using Statgraphics (Statistical Graphics Corporation, Rockville, MD, USA) was selected to investigate factor effects and interactions among them.
 The dependent variable used was the Indirect Tensile Stress.
-The three factors are: moisture state (dry, wet), NA type (Schist, calcite dolomite), and the % of RA (0%, 20%, 40% and 60%).
+The three factors were: moisture state (dry, wet), NA type (Schist, calcite dolomite), and the % of RA (0, 20, 40 and 60%).
 The moisture state and NA type are qualitative variables and the percentage of RA is a quantitative variable.

 Two, two-way ANOVAs were later carried out depending on the moisture state.
-The purpose was to determine the effect of these factors on the ITS.
+The purpose of this was to determine the effect of these factors on the ITS.